Discover

 Visitors will enjoy several trails, which wind throughout the park.
 The Petrified Forest Trail is a one-mile loop, winding through lava flows and thousands of pieces of petrified wood.
 The Sleeping Rainbows trail is an optional .75-mile loop off the Petrified Forest Trail.
 This section is much steeper and requires scrambling and climbing over rocks.

 In the fall of 2014, they added a 50 ft petrified tree.
-The entire tree can be viewed from its roots to the tip. it is accessible to all visitors.
+The entire tree can be viewed from its roots to the tip.
+It is accessible to all visitors.

 Opened to the public as a state park in 1976.